vladen/aerobus/doc/readme.md

 Produces next message published to this channel/section.

 **Kind**: instance method of <code>[Iterator](#Iterator)</code>
 **Returns**: <code>Object</code> - - Object containing whether 'done' or 'value' properties.
-The 'done' property returns true if the iteration has been ended;otherwise the 'value' property returns a Promise resolving to the next message published to this channel/section.
+The 'done' property returns true if the iteration has been ended;otherwise the 'value' property returns a Promise resolving to the next messagealready published or going to be published to this channel/section.
 <a name="Message"></a>
 ## Message
 Message class.